cleanflight/cleanflight/docs/Rssi.md

 RSSI is a measurement of signal strength and is very handy so you know when your aircraft isw going out of range or if it is suffering RF interference.

 Some receivers have RSSI outputs.
-3 types are supported.
+4 types are supported.

 1. RSSI via PPM channel
 1. RSSI via Parallel PWM channel
 1. RSSI via ADC with PPM RC that has an RSSI output - aka RSSI ADC
+1. Frame loss from S.BUS receivers converted to RSSI

 ## RSSI via PPM